SiriDB/libsiridb/README.md

 >`siridb_pkg_t` is created from the `siridb_packer_t.buffer`.

 ### `siridb_resp_t`
 SiriDB Response type.
-A response type is created from a `siridb_pkg_t` and unpacks the raw qpack data to a more easy-to-use data object.
+A response type can be created from a `siridb_pkg_t` and is easier to use compared to the raw package.

 *Public members*
 - `siridb_resp_tp siridb_resp_t.tp`: Response object type.